rajag0pal/FaceMaskDetector/README.md

 ## GPU check

-We can check after the CUDA installation, that whether the tensorflow API we have by now, does have an access to our GPU or not, through this code snippet<br>
+We can check after the CUDA installation, that whether the tensorflow API we have by now, does have an access to our GPU or not, through a code snippet.<br>
 Go to your env or cmd
 ```
 >> C:\Users >python -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"